AtulPratapSingh/Demo/README.md

 # love-calulator
- Love Calculator Using HTML CSS and JS
+ ## Love Calculator Using HTML CSS and JS
+  first commit